-A leave of absence may be requested for professional engagements or sudden medical, family or personal situations through the Office of the Provost.
+A "limited leave of absence" may be requested for professional engagements or sudden medical, family or personal situations through the Office of the Provost.

 It is sometimes necessary for a student to be away from Manhattan School of Music for a few days to perform, take an audition, or for personal reasons.
 A limited leave of absence generally is not granted for a period more than two weeks per semester.
 The leave must be approved both by each of the student’s instructors and the Office of the Provost.
 The student remains registered for the semester and is responsible for all missed course work, exams, and juries, and for all fees associated with that semester.